TeoKa/flying-robot/README.md

 - input a target position where the robot has to go to.
 The robot then starts moving from its current position to that target position.
 - ask for exiting the program.
 The program immediately ends.

-If the robot moves it prints its current position (X, Y, Z,|v(t)|,time) in the terminal (at every iteration).
+If the robot moves it prints its current position (X, Y, Z, |v(t)|, time) in the terminal (at every iteration).
 Once it has reached the target position, the robot stops and alerts the user with a message in the terminal.

 ## run the program